clemdesign/grav-plugin-adsense/README.md

 Development of this version of Adsense plugin is inspirated from [Adsense Grav plugin](https://github.com/muuvmuuv/grav-plugin-adsense) of [Marvin Heilemann](https://github.com/muuvmuuv/).

+The following kinds of Adsense are compatible:
+- Graphic and Text Ad
+- InArticle Ad

 ## Installation

 Installing the `Adsense 2` plugin can be done only in manual installation mode by downloading this one and extracting all files to